Skip to Main Content

 As Milaney et al. (2020) stated, "Women’s experiences of homelessness are largely influenced by high rates of adverse childhood experiences and mental health diagnoses" (p.
 5).

-Many famous persons have commented on the process of lifelong learning.
-Krishnamurti (1981) noted the following:
+On the process of lifelong learning, Krishnamurti (1981) noted the following:

 There is no end to education.
 It is not that you read a book, pass an examination, and finish with education.
 The whole of life, from the moment you are born to the moment you die, is a process of learning. (p.
 57)